 1) Add an image that is uploaded somewhere else

-If you want to add an image that you have already uploaded somewhere else, go to the site where the image is, right click the image and click "Copy image location".
+If you want to add an image that you have already uploaded somewhere else in Citizen Space, go to the site where the image is, right click the image and click "Copy image location".
 Then paste that into the URL box.
 Add your alternative text, and adjust the size of the image if required, using the boxes you see in the above screenshot.

 2) Upload an image to Citizen Space